Bullying Resource Center

 - Hold the young person fully accountable for their actions.
 Calmly but firmly tell your child that bullying will not be tolerated, and that their behaviors will be taken seriously.

 - Develop clear rules and expectations for your child's behavior.
-Provide fair but consistent consequences if your child breaks the rules, and recognize and affirm appropriate behavior.
+Provide fair but consistent consequences if your child breaks the rules; recognize, affirm, and positively reinforce appropriate behavior.

 - Spend more time with your child.
 Carefully monitor their activities, including where and with whom they spend their time.
 Supervise their use of social networking sites and texting.